Skip to main content

 3. Elementary

-So I've been using Linux Mint for almost 3 months now since my laptop rebuild in February.
-I'm overall quite pleased with it and while I miss the old Lubuntu, this is a decent approximation in terms of performance.
+I’ve been using Linux Mint for almost three months now since my laptop rebuild in February.
+Overall, I’m quite pleased with it.
+While I miss the old Lubuntu, Linux Mint is a decent approximation in terms of performance.

-Linux Mint 20 is quite close to the Window's experience, probably the closest I have seen on a Linux distro and many Window users would be comfortable migrating over to this platform, with some caveats.
-While I use it exclusively on most days, I still rely on my Windows laptop when filling out my tax return or performing other online transactions as some websites are not always optimized for Linux.
-This is understandable, as majority of PC users are still Windows based, with a smattering of MacOS and the rare 1 in a 100 being a Linux user like me.
+Linux Mint 20 is remarkably close to the Windows experience, probably the closest I have seen in a Linux distro.
+Many Windows users would feel comfortable migrating over to this platform, albeit with some caveats.
+While I use Mint exclusively on most days, I still rely on my Windows laptop for filling out my tax return or performing other online transactions, as some websites are not always optimized for Linux.
+This is understandable, given that the majority of PC users are still Windows-based, with a smattering of macOS users and the rare Linux user like me.

 Comments